STEM for Everyone: Stories From Students

 Are you an undergraduate or graduate student involved in technical research or hands-on projects?
 Would you like to share your work with a broad audience and sharpen your communication skills?
 Submit your proposal to participate in STEM for Everyone!

-STEM for Everyone, presented by the UB Women in STEM Cooperative (WISC) and UB Women in Science and Engineering (WiSE), invites students to present a short 5 minute talk on a STEM topic to hone their communication skills.
+STEM for Everyone, presented by UB's Women in Science and Engineering (WiSE), invites students to present a short 5 minute talk on a STEM topic to hone their communication skills.

 This event provides a platform for students to communicate the significance of their work in non-technical language, an important skill for any STEM professional.
 Creativity is encouraged!

-Participants will benefit from mentorship and constructive feedback as they are preparing their presentation, poster or video, and will be eligible to win prizes for strong submissions.
+Participants will benefit from mentorship and constructive feedback as they are preparing their presentation, and will be eligible to win prizes for strong submissions.

 Participation eligibility